Engeurrand/EKpack/README.md

 # Changelog
 ## Minecraft Java 1.20.2
 Huge update on the pack after all that time.
 THe pack is now an **add-on** for the faithful 32x rather than a full ressource pack.
-TUrning the pack into an **add-on** make it easier to maintain and update.
+Turning the pack into an **add-on** make it easier to maintain and update.

 ### Added
 - Acacia stripped log top - Round log